groonga/groonga/doc/source/reference/tuning.rst

 This parameter is for handling a large database.

 Groonga maps database files onto memory and accesses to them.
-Groonga doesn't maps unnecessary files onto memory until they are nneded.
+Groonga doesn't maps unnecessary files onto memory until they are needed.

 If you access to all data in database, all database files are mapped onto memory.
-If total size of your database files is 6GiB, your groonga process uses 6GiB memory.
+If total size of your database files is 6GiB, your Groonga process uses 6GiB memory.

 Normally, your all database files aren't mapped onto memry.
-But is may be occurred.
+But it may be occurred.
 It is an example case that you dump your database.

 You must have memory and swap that is larger than database.